jnyfah/jnyfah.github.io/_posts/confidentialcomputing.md

 -   Data at rest - inactive data is encrypted when stored in a blob storage or database.

--   Data in transit - Data travelling from network to network or from local storage to cloud storage is protected using https or TLS.
+-   Data in transit - Data traveling from network to network or from local storage to cloud storage is protected using https or TLS.

--   Data in use - ????? 😕i.e proctect data in use while in ram or during computation.
+-   Data in use - ????? 😕i.e protect data in use while in ram or during computation.

 _I know what you are thinking ... why do we have to protect data in use_ 😐

 Lets imagine storing you data in cloud, since we all know data at rest is encrypted you are safe, but imagine you want to process the data in the cloud, you would have to decrypt it while its in the cloud because you clearly cant work with an encrypted data 🙆, so yea the data is now in a vulnerable state!

 A perfect scenario of this would be mobile, edge, and IoT devices - where processing takes place in remote. some common threats include:
-Malicious priviledged admins
+Malicious privileged admins
-Hackers exploiting bugs in the infastructure
+Hackers exploiting bugs in the infrastructure
 Third party access without customer consent

 ## So What are Trusted Execution Environments ?🔐